 A few miles away:

-West Dover/Mt.
-Snow - Enjoy miles of trails for both hiking and biking, gondola rides, flower meadows, golf, horseback riding, summer mountain events, restaurants, local artist studio open houses, festivals farm tours and good food!
+- 10 minutes away, enjoy miles of trails for hiking and biking, gondola rides, flower filled meadows, golf, horseback riding, summer mountain events, restaurants, local artist studio open houses, festivals farm tours and good food!

 The Ice Pond Camp is the perfect place to reconnect with friends and family, relax, read, write, poke around, hike, walk and explore!
 Staying here always feeds my soul - and yes, it's SO much more fun and cheaper than therapy ;) !

 Contact me for all the details.